Secrets to Get Your Employees to Engage in Social Media

 This leads to the logical conclusion that employee advocacy is a strategic initiative.
 As shown in these examples, it requires planning supported by processes and technology.
 The impact on the business can be substantial and it’s very measurable.

 Are your sellers still spraying and praying on social media, hoping for one or two bites?
-Download the PVC Sales MethodologyTM eBook to learn how your sellers can build relationships on social media BEFORE selling.
+Download the PVC Sales MethodologyTM eBook to learn how your sellers can build relationships on social media BEFORE doing social selling.